Have you ever cooked a delicious meal from leftovers or ingredients that didn’t seem to complement each other very well?

 One of my favorite examples of such creative thinking is The

 Recycled Orchestra of Cateura, a Paraguayan group of young musicians who live at a landfill and whose instruments are made from scrap materials.
 They have become so famous that they even played with Stevie Wonder and Metallica.
 Watch them play on the video below.

 We have recently seen some amazing examples of entrepreneurial bricolage.
-Bricolage has not emerged as a result of the pandemic, but it has forced us to come up with creative solutions at an accelerated rate.
+Bricolage has not emerged as a result of the pandemic (see here for opportunities resulting from the pandemic), but it has forced us to come up with creative solutions at an accelerated rate.
 In the absence of unlimited personal protective and medical equipment, individuals with entrepreneurial mindset and large companies started to develop something they had never done before.

 For example, see below how

 Richard Branson’s Virgin Orbit designed a mass-producible ventilator in just a few days.
 What the company actually does is it provides launching services for small satellites; something completely different from medical ventilators.